mozilla/addons-code-manager/README.md

 You can configure the app by defining environment variables in `.env` files, the standard way to [configure Create React App](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env), but read on below because **there are some differences**.

 - How to override an environment variable for local development
-  - Define it in `env.common-local`. **This differs** from how Create React App wants you to do it.
-If you put an environment variable in `env.local`, it will get erased.
+  - Define it in `.env.common-local`. **This differs** from how Create React App wants you to do it.
+If you put an environment variable in `.env.local`, it will get erased.
 - How to define a new environment variable
   - Add it to `.env` with the `REACT_APP_` prefix.
 - How to override an environment variable for a hosted site